 <\/p>\n

-When you look at the specs for an outdoor product, it\u2019s common to see terms like these:<\/p>\n
+When you look at the specs for a tent, backpack, jacket, or sleeping bag, it\u2019s common to see terms like these:<\/p>\n

 \n190T Polyester<\/strong>